crosschainer/XNS/docs/docs.md

   The functions process and format the raw state into a consistent dictionary (or string) that’s easier to work with.

 - **Additional Metadata:**
-  Names can store extra data (such as owner, expiry date, custom fields, etc.).
+  Names can store extra custom fields.
 The `get_data` function returns this metadata in a structured format.

 ---